davidmckennirey/davidmckennirey.github.io/_posts/2021-05-12-blunder-write-up.md

 echo "AddType application/x-httpd-php .png" >> .htaccess
 ```

-With the prep work all done, all thats left is to run the exploit.
+With the prep work done, all thats left is to run the exploit.

 ```bash
 $ python3 rce.py